-7.3.6 Summary of Effects
+7.3.4 Summary of Effects

-Taking the above into account, it is considered that any adverse effects on persons at the aforementioned properties will be less than minor in relation to amenity and character, dominance and noise effects.
-Wider effects were assessed in above and are considered to be less than minor.
+Taking the above into account, it is considered that any adverse effects on persons at the aforementioned properties will be less than minor in relation to visual dominance and noise effects.
+Wider effects, including hazards, noise, construction activities, archaeological and cultural effects, built character and amenity, servicing and landscape values were assessed in section 6.4 above and are considered to be less than minor.